Sairam8105/revison1/README.md

 # Hai
-i am devopes engineer
+i am a devopes engineer
 my self sairama krishna
 what is the git ?
-Git is web based server  in that we have remote repo and local repo remote repo web based people direcly can not make any edits if you want anything modify changes first u need to download the data to your local repo then what ever changes u made then commit the chnages and push to remote repo
+Git is a web based server in that we have remote repo and local repo remote repo web based server people direcly can not make any edits if you want anything to modify first u need to download the data to your local repo from remote repo then what ever changes u made then commit the changes and push to remote repo